idlab-discover/nebula/README.md

 # Nebula Logistics Engine

-This application consists of _3 top-level actors_/ Two of them are complex "Black Boxes" composed via wac.
+This application consists of _3 top-level actors_ Two of them are complex "Black Boxes" composed via wac.
+This demo demonstrates how black-box tracing can hide internal performance issues in cloud‑native WebAssembly microservices, and how glass‑box tracing makes those issues visible for faster diagnosis.

 ## Actors